opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/networking_router_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 networking client.
-    A networking client is needed to create a router.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new router.

 * `name` - (Optional) A unique name for the router.
 Changing this updates the `name` of an existing router.